akshatraika/exercise-2/x_team_style_guide.md

 * methods   -- lowerCamelCase
 * parameters   -- lowerCamelCase
 * local variables  -- lowerCamelCase
-* instance constants  -- All caps ---- VARIABLENAME
+* instance constants  -- All caps ---- VARIABLE_NAME
-* class constants   --- All Caps: CONSTANTNAME
+* class constants   --- All Caps: CONSTANT_NAME

 ## Commenting style for public and private members of a class or interface: